mdbootstrap/Black-Friday-2023/README.md

 ### AI

 #### 💸 (55% OFF) [MindMac](https://mindmac.app/) - Privacy-first & feature-rich native ChatGPT client for macOS to use OpenAI, Azure OpenAI, Anthropic Claude, OpenRouter all in one place, designed for maximum productivity.
-Use code BLACKFRIDAY to get 55% OFF.
+Code: BLACKFRIDAY = 55% OFF.

+#### 💸 (40% OFF) [TypingMind](https://www.typingmind.com) - Advanced UI for ChatGPT/GPT-4/Claude.
+No monthly fee, no usage limit.
+Use your own API key.
+Advanced features: chat folders, search, export, prompt library, AI characters, Text-to-speech, Web Search, Plugins.
+Code: BLACKFRIDAY2023 = 40% OFF.

+#### 💸 (50% OFF) [QR Diffusion](https://qrdiffusion.com) - All-in-one AI chatbot client.
+It allows you to chat with ChatGPT, Bing, Bard, Claude and more chatbots simultaneously.
+No monthly fee, buy once, use forever.
+Code: BFCM2023 = 50% OFF.

+#### 💸 (50% OFF) [Localy](https://localy.ai) - Unlock the power of simple, user-friendly AI to generate effective content and images.
+Create easily & plagiarism-free content for emails, blogs, and websites 10X faster.

+#### 💸 (40% OFF) [GetGenie AI](https://getgenie.ai) - WordPress AI tool for SEO-optimised content & copywriting.
+It has 30+ ready-made templates and amazing use cases like SEO Keyword Analysis, SERP Competitor Analysis, On Page Optimization, Meta Description, Content Scoring, Blog Outline Creator, Blog Title Writer, Blog Article Assistant, Product Descriptions, Sales Copywriter, and many more.
+Enjoy up to 40% discount on GetGenie AI this Black Friday and increase your efficiency in writing SEO-optimized content on your WordPress website.

+#### 💸 (30% OFF) [ChatHub](https://chathub.gg) - All-in-one AI chatbot client.
+It allows you to chat with ChatGPT, Bing, Bard, Claude and more chatbots simultaneously.
+No monthly fee, buy once, use forever.
+Code: BLACKFRIDAY2023 = 30% OFF.

 -------------